BedrockStreaming/tech.bedrockstreaming.com/_posts/2024-07-18-gophercon-eu-berlin-2024.md

 Rabieh proposes some good practices:

  - when using generics is relevant
- - that can be resumed in “don’t reinvent the wheel” i.e. use native go functions instead of home made code can have
+ - that can be resumed in “don’t reinvent the wheel” i.e. use native go functions instead of homemade code can have
  - impact on performances.
 He shares simple examples and validates them with simple benchmarks.

 ![Antipattern](/images/posts/2024-07-18-gophercon-eu-berlin-2024/16-anti-patterns-01.png)